solana-labs/solana-program-library/token-lending/README.md

 ### Deploy a lending program (optional)

 This is optional!
-You can simply add your own market and reserves to the existing on-chain programs.

-You can skip these steps and use the [Token Lending CLI](./cli/README.md) to create a lending market and add reserves to it.
+You can skip these steps and use the [Token Lending CLI](./cli/README.md) with one of the on-chain programs listed above to create a lending market and add reserves to it.

 1. [Install the Solana CLI](https://docs.solana.com/cli/install-solana-cli-tools)